Dadangdut33/Speech-Translate/README.md

 4. [Activate your virtual environment](https://docs.python.org/3/library/venv.html#how-venvs-work)
 5. Install all the dependencies needed by running `pip install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cu118` if you are using GPU or `pip install -r requirements.txt` if you are using CPU.
 6. Run `python Run.py` in root directory to run the app.

+Notes:

+- If you forgot the `--recure-submodules` flag when cloning the repository, you can do `git submodule update --init --recursive` in the project directory to pull the needed submodules.
+- The `--extra-index-url` is needed to install CUDA version of pytorch and for this one we are using CUDA 11.8.
+If your device is not compatible or you need to use other version of CUDA you can check the previous pytorch version in this [link](https://pytorch.org/get-started/previous-versions/) or [this](https://download.pytorch.org/whl/torch_stable.html).

 ## Running the app